Legal Clinic Unit

 Students will be required to attend:

-- An induction and training workshop, where you will learn about Clinic procedures including how to use the client database
+- An induction and training workshop (held over 2 days), where you will learn about Clinic procedures including how to use the practice management database

-- 1 weekly rostered day (9am to 1pm) at the Clinic to meet with clients, manage files and carry out other responsibilities
+- 1 weekly rostered day (4 hours) at the Clinic to meet with clients, manage files and carry out other responsibilities

-- 1 weekly seminar (2pm to 4pm, Wednesdays) to discuss experiences regarding legal professional practice
+- 1 weekly seminar (2pm to 4pm, Wednesdays) to share, reflect on and consolidate experiences regarding legal professional practice

 Grading for the unit is Pass/Fail and is determined on the basis of the following components: